Respon Beberapa Varietas Padi Terhadap Serangan Fusarium fujikuroi Penyebab Penyakit Bakanae

 Authors retain the following rights:

 - Copyright, and other proprietary rights relating to the article, such as patent rights,

 - the right to use the substance of the article in future own works, including lectures and books,

 - the right to reproduce the article for own purposes, provided the copies are not offered for sale,

 - the right to self-archive the article.

-If the article was jointly prepared by other authors; upon submitting the article, the author is agreed on this form and warrants that he/she has been authorized by all co-authors to enter into this agreement on their behalf, and agrees to inform his/her co-authors of the terms of this agreement.
+If other authors jointly prepared the article; upon submitting the article, the author is agreed on this form and warrants that he/she has been authorized by all co-authors to enter into this agreement on their behalf, and agrees to inform his/her co-authors of the terms of this agreement.
 JPT will be freed on any disputes that will occur regarding this issue.

 This agreement can be terminated by the author or JPT upon two months’ notice where the other party has materially breached the conditions set forth in this agreement and failed to remedy such breach within a month of being given the terminating party’s notice requesting such breach to be remedied.
 No breach nor violation of this agreement will cause this agreement or any license granted in it to terminate automatically or affect the definition of JPT.

 This agreement entitles the author to no royalties or other fees.
 To such extent as legally permitted, the author waives his or her right to collect royalties relative to the article.